eguneys/celeste-jumping/README.md

 ## Making a Platformer in Pico8

 This is an analysis of Pico8 Celeste platformer game.
 Game includes movement, collisions, jumping, wall sliding, dashing, moving platforms, pickups, linear level progression, and various platformer tricks to make it feel good.
-I don't discuss about music or sound making.
+I don't discuss about how to make art, music or sound but I will mention how to use these assets.

 This article is about movement, here's other articles: